asaphe/ansible-ovh/README.md

 This module is *not being actively developed* at the moment.
 Contributions are welcome.

+**NOTE** that this module will install a new or existing server! take care when selecting server

 ### Requirements
 The module expects to find an 'ovh.yaml' file containing the following:
 ```